 - Lower Fees: Investment costs add up.
 So it’s important to keep them low.
 Questwealth Portfolios score high here with management fees that are half of the other robo-advisors.

 - Minimum Investment Amount: If you don’t have $1,000 to open an RESP at a robo advisor, then choose one that lets you start with little money like Wealthsimple.

 - Features: Beyond the 2 factors above, consider the overall features offered by the robo-advisor.
-Justwealth for example is the only robo-advisor that automatically adjust your portfolio as time passes to align with when you’ll need the money
+Justwealth for example is the only robo-advisor that automatically adjusts your portfolio as time passes to align with when you’ll need the money

 - Supported Government Grant: Unfortunately, some robo-advisors may not support all the available grants your RESP may qualify for.
 For example, Questrade does not support British Columbia’s Training & Education Savings Grant (BCTESG).